kobotoolbox/kobo-install/readme.md

-When `kobo-docker` already carries these variables there is nothing to ask — see below — but the directories are still mounted, so the warning is shown anyway, with a `Ctrl+C` you can still use.
+When `kobo-docker` already carries these variables there is nothing to ask — see below — but the directories are still mounted, so the warning is shown anyway.
+Either way it offers `Ctrl+C`: nothing is written until the end of the setup, and `Custom setup` is where you pick something other than the default.
 With no credentials at all, quick setup stays silent.

 A workstation is asked nothing else: it keeps `kobo.local` and plain HTTP.